Student-led March for Our Lives rally pushes for action on gun violence

 "I think we will put together a package that will get more than 10 Republican votes," he told CNN's John Berman on "New Day" on Thursday.

-March for Our Lives last held a rally in DC in 2018 following the deadly shooting rampage at a Parkland, Florida, high school.
+March for Our Lives last held a rally in DC in 2018 following the deadly shooting rampage in Parkland.
 Survivors of the shooting delivered a resounding message that Washington's inaction on the scourge of gun violence is no longer acceptable.

 "To the leaders, skeptics and cynics who told us to sit down, stay silent and wait your turn, welcome to the revolution," then-Marjory Stoneman Douglas student Cameron Kasky told the crowd in Washington at the time.